 Fruits, meanwhile, make this snack fun, add sweetness, and give you nutrients and fiber.
 Studies state that a diet rich in fruits can lower blood pressure, prevent some types of cancer, improve vision, and fight digestive problems.7

 Additionally, fruits have a positive effect on blood sugar which can help keep your appetite in check and prevent overeating.
-To make this snack fun, you could chop up different types of
+To make this snack fun, you could chop up different types of fruits and put them on a skewer before dipping them into the yogurt.

 4. Avocado On Rice Cakes